This post contains affiliate links.

 How to make It

-Step 1: Prepare the rice
+Step 1: Prepare the Rice

 If serving with rice, begin cooking that first.
+You can always skip this if you want to serve the curry as an appetizer.

-Step 2: Cook the flavor base
+Step 2: Cook the Flavor Base

-Step 3: Let the potatoes simmer
+Step 3: Let the Potatoes Simmer

-Step 4: Add the collard greens
+Step 4: Add the Collard Greens

 Add to your curry with these ingredients

-More delicious curry recipes
+more delicious curry recipe

-- Thai Vegetable Coconut Curry
+Thai Coconut Curry With Tofu

 Ingredients

-- 2 Tbsp olive oil 30 mL
+- 2 Tbsp olive oil, 30 mL

 - 1 medium white onion

-- 3 cloves garlic minced
+- 3 cloves garlic, minced

 - 1 Tbsp fresh grated ginger

-- 3 potatoes peeled and chopped
+- 3 potatoes, peeled and chopped

 - 2 tsp curry powder